IBM-Security/performance/IAM/examples/Verify/UserManagement/go/README.md

 #### Get an oauth token

-The first thing any program will need to do before calling the APIs is to get an oauth token, which it will pass on each subsequent API call.
+The first thing any program will need to do before calling the APIs is to get an oauth token, which it will later pass on each API it calls.
 The Getting Started page for [Client Credentials](https://docs.verify.ibm.com/verify/docs/get-an-access-token) describes getting the oauth token for making API calls, using the client ID and secret that were generated when you created the API client.